Data-at-the-museum-capstone/capstone/README.md

 ## <a name="wrangle"></a>Data Acquisition and Preparation

+Data is acquired in .csv format from <a href="https://github.com/metmuseum/openaccess" target="_blank">The Metropolitan Museum's Open Access Site

-Data is acquired from...
-This returns a dataframe containing ... rows and ... columns of data
+This returns a dataframe containing 477804 rows and 54 columns of data

-Preparation is performed using
+Preparation is performed using preparation functions contained in the wrangle.py file.
+The following operations were performed:

-- transformations
-- Conversions
-    * NOTE: There was weird stuff
-- Encoded categorical and binary columns using 1-hot encoding
-- Renamed columns
+- lowercase and remove whitespace from all column names
+- Removed insignificant columns, duplicate columns, or columns without valid values
+- Many columns had mulitple values separated by a '|'.
+In these cases we only kept the first entry, which was the primary value.
+- Converted dates to retain only digits for the year
+- Artist gender only contained Female designations, so imputed male or N/A based upon values in other columns
+- Converted portfolio and similar columns from categorical columns to boolean to reduce dimensionality
-- Created features
+- Created binary dummy columns for remaining categorical features
-- Split Data into 80% Train, 20% Validate, and 20% Test using 'is_highlight' as stratification
+- Split Data into 80% Train, 20% Validate, and 20% Test using our target variable 'is_highlight' for stratification